MrMarlonM/project-turmeric/README.md

 ## Bugs
 ### Unsolved Bugs
 There are no unsolved bugs.

+### Solved Bugs
+The following bugs were found whilst deploying the website and were corrected:
+- The button on the response page to get back to the main page did not have any effect on it.
+To solve the problem, the styling from the submit button of the form field was copied over to the styling of the button.
+With that, The background color, font size and hover effects were added and it looks now like other links.

+- The footer on the response page sits right under the content and is not pushed down to the bottom of the page.
+To solve this problem, I added an ID to the body of the response page and set a height of 100vh.
+Since the main section is already targeted to take up all the extra space through flex-box properties, the footer gets pushed down.

 ### Mistakes
 - Whilst building the website the mobile-first approach was not used, to make the building process simpler.
 I learned a lot about responsive designs throughout the project and will certainly implement a mobile-first approach in the future.